Molly Toomey, LCSW

 My offer aims to equip you with the info and support you need for a smoother transition and landing in Germany through:

-• Greater clarity on your options
+• Greater clarity on your options (what's possible & realistic)

 • Greater confidence in your next steps for a smooth transition